This post is also available in: Français (French)

 First of all, we can conclude that the Twitter impact and the reach are key metrics to determine the success of a hashtag or campaign.
 Engagement is also esential.
 Seriously, they are, trust us: 30% of the questions we get in Tweet Binder are related to engagement, reach or impressions.
 The way to calculate them is pretty simple as we have seen.
 In addition to the definition that we have provided the are others that talk about the same, comparing it for example to web visits.
 Some people say that the “Reach” of the hashtag stays for the number of “Visitors” of your website.
 In addition, there are others that refers to “Impacts” as for “Visits”.
 A visitor can enter your site more than once as well as a Twitter user can be impacted more than once.

 As you can see, the number of followers is very important when talking about impact, not only the number of tweets.
 Number of tweets and followers are key metrics.
 That’s why we highly recommend to set up a Twitter follower tracker.
 For your own account and also for the competitors.
 We will never get tired of saying that.
-And one last reminder, not everyone is connected on Twitter all the time.
+And one last reminder, not everyone is online on Twitter all the time.
 That’s why the number of impacts and reach is always “potential”.
 There is no way to determine the exact number of Twitter users that read or are impacted by a tweet.

 So, from now on, we wish you feel comfortable when reading impact and reach figures.
 We hope that this post helps you to remember that the impact is related to the amount of times a hashtag could have been seen and the reach to those who can have seen it.
 If you want to calculate the impressions (impact) of your Twitter hashtags go to Tweet Binder and start playing, it is free.